 This completes a general hook-up for the 700B Series.
 The next task is to connect the motor to the control.
 We think it's prudent that when first testing your motor a DC ammeter be placed in the DC power line.
-Zero to ten amperes is fine.
+Zero to ten amperes is fine (an analog movement is preferable).